Mark-Eis/snitch-sniffer/git-cribsheet.md

 **/.DS_Store
 **/._.DS_Store
 ```
-## Step Three: Add file contents to the index
+## Step Four: Add file contents to the index
 *git-add* - Add file contents to the index

 ### Add a single file